HenzaT/HenzaT/README.md

 ## Hi there 👋

-Software Developer with a background in education.
-I'm passionate about building user-centered products that combine smooth, interactive UI/UX with robust backend architectures designed to support and enhance the user experience.
-I recently completed Le Wagon's Web Development bootcamp and I am actively looking for software engineering roles.
-As well as web development, I write and produce music.
+I'm a Software Developer with a background in education.
+My passion for tech began when I started recording and producing music - I was fascinated by how the DAW (digital audio workstation) worked, and the creativity behind the designs of the plugins.
+Wanting to understand the technology in a deeper way and to learn how to build products myself, I enrolled in a web development course.
+I work with a range of technologies and am always eager to explore and learn new tools.
+My core strengths include TypeScript, Ruby on Rails, CSS, React and SQL and I am currently expanding my skillset by learning Python.
+My experience as a teacher has equipped me with clear communication, leadership, and collaboration skills - qualities I bring to every team and project I’m part of.

+When I'm not coding, you’ll likely find me at a climbing gym or writing music.

 # Skills
 Ruby on Rails | TypeScript | JavaScript | React | SQL | CSS